ajayaram31/cx4240group21/README.md

 Run all three cells in logistic_regression.ipynb

 # LINEAR REGRESSION
-Run CX4240 Final Project Linear Regression
+Run CX4240 Final Project Linear Regression.
+Change the ticker label on line 11 in the 3rd cell to different ticker labels to see predictions and actual values for the companies used in dataLoading.ipynb.